 Finding my own direction

-As I’ve grown in skill and confidence, I’ve realised that I want to share my work and in 2019 I began exhibiting, at Lewes Art Wave then at Brighton’s Maker's Fair.
+As I’ve grown in skill and confidence, I’ve realised that I want to share my work and in 2019 I began exhibiting, at Lewes Art Wave, at Brighton’s Maker's Fair, and then Artists Open House AOH.

 Chinese art guided me out of a difficult time.
 I want to help other women who feel isolated and far from home to connect with their creativity through traditional Chinese calligraphy and painting so that they can learn valuable skills and gain joyful confidence.
 I now teach calligraphy and brush painting in online workshops, and have given live demonstrations in both Brighton and London. help women who feel isolated, to connect with their creativity